 The distance from the hypocenter is 410 meters.
 It is the elementary school closest to the hypocenter, and was built as the first three-story reinforced concrete school building in a public elementary school in Hiroshima.
 Part of the building is preserved and opened to the public so that it can be visited as the Peace Museum.
 The motif of the elementary school in “Barefoot Gen” is this Elementary School.

 Part of the old school building is preserved and can be visited as a Peace Museum

 The distance from the hypocenter is 460 meters.
 Part of the former school building, which was called the “West School Building” at the time of the atomic bombing, has been preserved and can be visited as the Peace Museum.
 Messages written on the walls to inquire about the safety of children, faculty, and local people are published as valuable materials to know the situation at that time.

 Fukuya Department Store

-Resumed business as soon as possible the year after the atomic bombing, contributing to the reconstruction of Hiroshima
+The department Store that resumed its business one year after the atomic bombing, contributing to the reconstruction of Hiroshima

 The distance from the hypocenter is 710 meters.
 It is a local department store representing Hiroshima.
 It was a modern building with heating and cooling facilities, which was rare at that time, and it was crowded with people.
 The following year after the atomic bombing, it quickly resumed business, contributing to the reconstruction of Hiroshima.

 It has been increased and rebuilt four times, but the exterior along the train road has remained the same as it was when it was completed in 1938 before the atomic bombing, and it has become a place that creates a lively atmosphere of people even now and in the past.